 Renal failure is a clinical syndrome which is caused due to widespread loss of functions of kidney.
 It may complicate various renal diseases.
 According to the onset and time period of loss of renal functions renal failure can be classified in to acute renal failure and chronic renal failure.

 Acute renal failure – acute renal failure occur when the kidney suddenly stop working.
 Acute renal failure usually develops as a complication in a patient who already has illness.

 The onset of acute renal failure is usually demonstrated by oliguria or passage of small volumes of urine, and it is diagnosed when blood tests shows high concentrations of creatinine and urea.
-Biochemical testes also reveal metabolic acidosis due to decrease excretion of hydrogen ions and impaired excretion of potassium ions.
+Biochemical testes also reveal metabolic acidosis (Homeopathy for Metabolic Acidosis) due to decrease excretion of hydrogen ions and impaired excretion of potassium ions.

 Homeopathic Treatment for Acute Renal Failure